Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 Factors that promote pest infestation on the money tree

-Low light may not be ideal for your plants but is definitely ideal for the pests.
+Low light may not be ideal for your plants, but it is ideal for the pests.
 If your money tree is living in a low light condition for some time, it can become vulnerable to pests.

 If you are aware of the basic requirements of the money tree, you would know that it requires a lot of indirect light.
 It can tolerate low light for some time, but keeping it in such a condition for a long time will lead to various problems, including pest infestation.

-Pests thrive in a damp environment that does not get enough light, and the soil remains moist most of the time.
-If the light is not enough, the soil will take time to get dry and therefore stay wet for an extended period.
+Pests thrive in a damp environment that does not get enough light, and the soil remains mostly moist.
+If the light is insufficient, the soil will take time to dry and stay wet for an extended period.

-Therefore, if you want to avoid pests from attacking your plant, you need to place it in a bright area that gets sufficient light.
-If your house doesn’t have a natural source of light, you can use artificial lights.
+Therefore, to prevent pests from attacking your plant, place it in a bright area with sufficient light.
+If your house doesn’t have a natural light source, you can use artificial lights.

 Overwatering can also invite pests to your money tree.
 When you overwater the money tree, the soil becomes soggy, and the roots get damaged.
 It creates an ideal environment in which pests can thrive.

-Overwatering makes the plant weak as the roots suffocate and cannot provide water on nutrition to the plant.
+Overwatering weakens the plant as the roots suffocate and cannot provide water or nutrition.
 This makes the plant more vulnerable to pests.

-To avoid overwatering, you need to remember that you should water the plant only when the soil is dry.
+To avoid overwatering, remember to water the plant only when the soil is dry.

-Keep checking the drainage holes from time to time to ensure that they are working correctly and use well-draining soil that supports proper drainage.
+Check the drainage holes occasionally to ensure they are working correctly, and use well-draining soil that supports proper drainage.

 High humidity levels are also capable of attracting pests.
 The money trees prefer high humidity, but if that is accompanied by low light for overwatering, it can be deadly for the plant.

-If you have placed your money tree in the kitchen or bathroom, you need to check for enough light.
-If the money tree is not getting sufficient light there, you need to relocate it to another room with average humidity levels.
+If you have placed your money tree in the kitchen or bathroom, you must check for enough light.
+If the money tree is not getting sufficient light there, you must relocate it to another room with average humidity.

 Pests that can cause holes in the money tree leaves